Should one refrigerate eggs?

 Microbiome

-If you're anxious about a salmonella infection and we all should consider it, there is no better protection than making sure you have the full complement of friendly bugs in your alimentary canal.
+If you're anxious about infectious diseases and we all should consider it, there is no better protection than making sure you have the full complement of friendly bugs in your alimentary canal.
 It should be very diverse; over a thousand different species.
 It will weigh an incredible two kilogrammes.

-All the chemicals added by food companies to processed meals also mess with the friendly bugs.
+All the chemicals added by food companies to processed meals and artificial sweeteners also mess with the friendly bugs.

 The solution is not yet more supplements which give only a very mediocre range of bacteria but fermenting your own probiotics; as many as possible for greater diversity.
 How to make kefir is something for all of us; it's incredibly simple.